ajwdewit/agera5tools/doc/user_guide.rst

 of interest* and should be *located on land*.

 Some other settings have to do with the search radius (can be left as is) and whether values in Kelvin should be converted to Celsius.
-Finally the `agera5_version` has to be set, as of 23 September 2023, the version "1.0" is deprecated in favour of "1.1".
+Finally the `agera5_version` has to be set, as of June 2025, AgERA5 v2.0 is available.
+Using AgERA5tools with AgERA5 v1.1 is not supported anymore.

 .. code:: yaml

     misc:
       # Miscellaneous settings:
       #  - agera5_version indicates the version to use.
-As of 2023-09-23 only v1.1 is available, v1.0 is deprecated
+As of May 2025 only v2.0 is supported.
       #  - The reference point defines a point within the boundingbox that will be used by the mirror
       #    procedure to check the available dates in the database.
 This point should be on land!
       #  - grid_search_radius is the radius within which the nearest grid ID will be searched,
       #    leave as is.
       #  - kelvin_to_celsius indicates if temperature conversion should be done.
-      agera5_version: "1.1"
+      agera5_version: "2.0"
       reference_point:
         lon: 90.00
         lat: 23.97